Your Guide To Braces

 Your favorite foods may be off-limits because they could damage your braces.
-Chewy foods, like bagels, licorice, or gum, as well as crunchy foods like popcorn, chips, apples, and raw carrots, all run the risk of getting stuck in your braces or damaging your braces.
+Chewy foods, like bagels, licorice, or gum, as well as crunchy foods like popcorn, chips, apples, and raw carrots, all run the risk of getting stuck in or damaging your braces.

-For all the foods you can’t eat, there are plenty you can!
+However, for all the foods you can’t eat, there are plenty you can!
 Feel free to indulge in dairy products, pancakes, muffins, chicken, lunch meats, fish, mashed potatoes, and bananas as well as occasional soft sweets — just make sure you’re brushing after every meal!

 Because you’re exposing them to the same bacteria as your tooth enamel, your braces also run the risk of building up plaque.
 Brushing and flossing are crucial with braces, and doing so on a regular basis will help keep your teeth strong and free of cavities.